 If you want your Dynatrace Managed Cluster to be accessible only internally, use a basic setup (Scenario 1 below).
 Implement a pure Dynatrace Managed setup (Scenario 2) if you want to enable DEM services and communication from external sources.
 If you want to integrate Dynatrace Managed into existing IT infrastructure, follow Scenario 3.

 For a collective diagram showing all the possible connections and ports, see Supported connectivity schemes for ActiveGates.

 Once you install Dynatrace Managed and set up one or more cluster nodes, you get the deployment scenario illustrated below.

-Without further configuration (from the CMC menu, select Settings > Public endpoints) a cluster is only accessible internally and exposes ports
+Without further configuration (in the Dynatrace menu, go to Settings > Public endpoints) a cluster is only accessible internally and exposes ports

 443for the REST API, OneAgent traffic, and Web UI access (Cluster Management Console and environment UI).
 By default, remote access to Mission Control is enabled.
 This enables Dynatrace to perform monitoring and health checks of your Dynatrace Managed clusters.
 Each communication channel is secured with TLS.

 If you want your cluster to receive monitoring data from external OneAgents, or if you want to use our Digital Experience Monitoring (DEM) services, you need to expose the cluster to external networks and configure a public IP address.
 The DEM services include:

 - Mobile Real User Monitoring

 Exposing the cluster directly to external networks isn't recommended for security reasons.
 Therefore, we suggest using one or more Cluster ActiveGates as mediating proxies for pre-processing of OneAgent and DEM traffic.
 Cluster ActiveGates will be recognized by the cluster and can be configured through the Cluster Management Console similar to cluster nodes.
 The image below shows the relevant communication ports for each case.